Holiday: A Soldier Is Never Off Duty: Plot

 When the leader of these sleeper cells, whose brother, Afsar Ali, was also one of the sleeper bombers, finds out about the team of officers involved in the failure of the terrorist attack, he goes to Joel's house and kills his family and finds an album which has photos of team officers.
 He targets one officer's female relative from each team and kidnaps them.
 When Virat realises the plan, he substitutes one of the girls to be kidnapped, with his younger sister Preeti.
 Using his pet dog Rocky and his sister Preeti's dupatta, he manages to reach the terrorists' hideout.
 He eliminates all the terrorists and rescues all the victims, including Preeti, who was about to be killed after Virat's bluff was exposed.
 Virat also captures Asif Ali, who was the leader of the group but later kills him on realising that Asif is just the second-in-command of the sleeper cells.

-When this tactic fails, sleeper cells leader decides to target the primary assailant himself.
+When this tactic fails, the leader of the sleeper cells decides to target the primary assailant himself.
 He kills Kapil and his family, he being one of the army officers, through a blast, and forces Virat, who he discovers is the man responsible for Afsar's death, to surrender.
 Virat decides to sacrifice his life and plans a suicide attack by instructing Mukund and his fellow officer Joel to follow him via a tracking chip inserted in his arm and plant a bomb at the terrorists' hideout.
 Virat then drives to a port in various cars, as instructed by the sleeper cells leader, and ends up on a ship full of terrorists.
 To his shock, Virat finds out that the cars he was asked to drive had bombs in them, which will frame him and his team as terrorists and also boost their plans to recruit sleeper cells in the Indian Army with the help of the Joint Defence Secretary of India, Alvin D'Souza, who is also a member of this terrorist group.
 Meanwhile, Joel, who was in touch with Mukund as instructed by Virat, plants a bomb at the base of the ship.
 By this time, Virat realises he must get out alive, but during the one-on-one fight with the sleeper cells' leader, his shoulder is dislocated.
-However, he is able to pop it back into place and escapes with the sleeper cells' leader, holding him alive at gunpoint and later riding out with him on a boat before the ship explodes; when the ship explodes, Virat shoots the sleeper cells' leader down.
+However, he is able to pop it back into place and escapes with the sleeper cells' leader, holding him alive at gunpoint and later riding out with him on a boat before the ship explodes; when the ship explodes, Virat shoots the man down.
 The film ends with Virat forcing Alvin D'Souza to commit suicide and later returning to guard the border along with his team while their holiday concludes.